exercism/configlet/README.md

 configlet sync --tests include -u -e prime-factors
 ```

-Remember to actually implement these tests on the track!
+Remember to actually implement these tests on the track.

 ### Filepaths